abpframework/abp/docs/en/Community-Articles/2023-11-06- SerializationDeserialization-Improvements/POST.md

 }
 ```

 I have mentioned some of the items for Serialization Improvements in .NET 8.
-If you want to check the full list, you can read it .NET 8's [What's new document](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#serialization).
+If you want to check the full list, you can read it in the .NET 8's [What's new document](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#serialization).